-Discontinuation of Scores on CD for Schools and Districts
+Discontinuation of Scores on CD for Colleges and Universities Starting July 2016

 Transferring AP Data from CD to Your Computer